silaspe/maths/docs/group_theory.md

 An example of a group is the integers with the operation of addition.

 Adding two integers would result in another integer.
 Addition is associative and there is only one $a + b + c$.
-There is of course an identity element of which is zero.
+There is of course an identity element, of which is zero.
 And the inverse would of course be the negative.

 Thus, it is a group!
 And the symbol is $ℤ$.